Can international students rent a house? Advice and Guidance for Landlords

-A tenant may not be able to produce the right documents, but that doesn’t automatically mean they do not have a right to rent.
-You can use the government’s landlord’s checking service to ascertain whether the tenant has a right to rent, as it might be that the Home Office has their documents, or they have been given ‘permission to rent’ by the Home Office.
+A tenant may not be able to produce the right documents, but that doesn’t automatically mean they don’t have a right to rent.
+You can use the government’s landlord’s checking service to ascertain whether the tenant has a right to rent.

 What if the tenant only has a ‘time-limited right to rent’?

-When carrying out your initial checks, you may discover that the tenant only has the legal right to rent property in the UK for a limited period of time.
-If this is the case, you must carry out a follow-up check either 12 months following the previous check, or just before the permission deadline to stay in the UK is up (whichever date comes last).
+When carrying out your initial checks, you may discover that the tenant only has the legal right to rent property in the UK for a limited period.
+If this is the case, you must carry out a follow-up check either 12 months following the previous check or just before the permission deadline to stay in the UK is up (whichever date comes first).